meet our TEACHING ARTIST Staff / 2025-2026 SCHOOL YEAR

 brandon goldstein

-Brandon Goldstein is 21 and a senior at New York University studying Economics and Psychology.
+Brandon Goldstein recently graduated from New York University with a study in Economics and Psychology.
 He was born and raised in San Jose, California, where he took Russian folk dance classes at Firebird Dance Studio outside of school for 11 years.
 Starting at 6 years old, Brandon has been performing at Russian centers, festivals, and homes for the elderly.
 He even won an international dance competition in Spain with Firebird's Armenian all-boys group dance in July 2019.
 After moving to New York, Brandon joined Dance to Unite in 2022 and is now starting his third year with us!
 Through Dance to Unite, Brandon hopes to share his ideas about how dance can bring people together and create everlasting positive relationships with people from all over the world.

 “I quickly fell in love with Dance to Unite because we shared a common goal.
 That is to use dance as a tool for connection.
 Movement can be a shared language that brings people together - regardless of their background.
 This is the driving force of Dance to Unite.
 I’m so honored to be part of the cause.”